hipokrart/PediGen-AI/README.md

 ```
 The proband is a 10-year-old boy affected with cystic fibrosis.
-His father (54) is a carrier, and his mother (52) is unaffected.
+His father (35) and mother are unaffected carriers (32).
-He has a twin sister who is unaffected.
-The paternal grandfather
+He has a 2 year old sister who is unaffected.
+His maternal grandparents
-is deceased, and the maternal uncle is also affected.
+and paternal grandparents are unaffected.
+He has a maternal uncle who also has cystic fibrosis.
 ```

 The AI will generate a complete pedigree with: